-If you are hoping for cheap holidays to Sardinia, then this area is a great choice.
-Among the villages you will love to visit are Fordongianus, famous for its ancient Roman thermal baths and the medieval Casa Aragonese (Aragonese House), Ghilarza, famous for another Aragonese House, although mainly used for events and exhibitions, and the house of Antonio Gramsci, Italian philosopher and politician founder of the Italian Communist Party.
+If you are planning for cheap holidays to Sardinia, then this area is a great choice.
+Among the villages you will love to visit are Fordongianus, famous for its ancient Roman thermal baths and the medieval Casa Aragonese (Aragonese House), and Ghilarza, famous for another Aragonese House, mainly used for events and exhibitions, and the house of Antonio Gramsci, Italian philosopher and politician founder of the Italian Communist Party.

 Search for more hotels in Ghilarza

-Guilcer Restaurants 🍴
+Where to eat: Guilcer Restaurants

 Nuoro itself is very interesting as there are several museums.
 Alongside the regular Archaeological, Ethnographic and Art museums, here you can visit a permanent exhibition devoted to Literature Nobel Prize Grazia Deledda.

-Nuoro Restaurants 🍴
+Where to eat: Nuoro Restaurants

-This province boasts truly wonderful food.
-Among the restaurants to try in Nuoro city are Rustico (Via della Costituzione 71/73, Nuoro), Il Portico (Via Monsignor Giovanni Bua 13, Nuoro), Ciusa (Viale Francesco Ciusa 55, Nuoro), all serving delicacies from the traditional cuisine.
+Get ready to tuck into truly wonderful food.
+Among the restaurants to try in Nuoro city are Rustico (Via della Costituzione 71/73, Nuoro), Il Portico (Via Monsignor Giovanni Bua 13, Nuoro), Ciusa (Viale Francesco Ciusa 55, Nuoro).
+They all serve delicacies from the traditional cuisine.

 Costa Smeralda is often included in package holidays to Sardinia because it quickly became a must-see, but it’s not one of those places you would include in your planning cheap holidays to Sardinia.
 For this, I would rather suggest the places I mentioned above.

-Olbia and Costa Smeralda Hotels 🏨
+Sardinia accommodation: Olbia and Costa Smeralda Hotels

-Set in Porto Cervo and often considered one of the best hotels in Sardinia, Le Ginestre is one of the most famous 5-star hotels in Sardinia.
+Set in Porto Cervo, Le Ginestre is one of the most famous 5-star hotels in Sardinia.
 A short stroll from the beach, this beautiful resort features a private beach with water sports facilities, a tennis court, and a fitness centre.
-Guests enjoy also its restaurant serving Italian and international cuisine, and its American Bar for drinks and cocktails.
+Guests can enjoy also its restaurant serving Italian and international cuisine, and its American Bar for drinks and cocktails.

-Olbia and Costa Smeralda Restaurants 🍴
+Where to eat: Olbia and Costa Smeralda Restaurants

-Some of the restaurants in Olbia worth a try are L’Essenza Bistrot (Via delle Terme 10) for gourmet food on a rustic chic feel, Bacchus (Via degli Astronauti 2) for traditional local dishes, or In Vino Veritas (Corso Umberto I, 4) for an aperitif or after dinner with delicious wines and nibbles near the port.
+Some of the restaurants in Olbia worth trying are L’Essenza Bistrot (Via delle Terme 10) for gourmet food on a rustic chic feel, Bacchus (Via degli Astronauti 2) for traditional local dishes, or In Vino Veritas (Corso Umberto I, 4) for an aperitif or after dinner with delicious wines and nibbles near the port.

 Public transport in Sardinia is terrible.
 Never rely on buses, there are not many, most places don’t have connections and timetables hardly meet people’s needs.
 Trains are slightly better, especially the connection between Cagliari and Oristano.
 Check out RailEurope for train connections, timetables, and booking.